 You may have just seen those two pink lines, and are now facing one of the hardest decisions you have ever faced.
 You might be feeling scared, overwhelmed, and have so many questions.
 Your feelings are valid.
 It’s ok to take a breath, slow down, and find answers to your questions.
 What should you do next?
 Are you definitely pregnant?
 Should I get an ultrasound?
-There are several reasons why an ultrasound early on in your pregnancy is important.
+Why are ultrasounds important?
+There are several reasons why an ultrasound early on in your pregnancy is an important first step in understanding your pregnancy.

 - Determine Viability